xlcollaborative/xlc-agreement/agreement.md

 ## Structure

-Legally, the collaborative works by having each contributor license their work in the project.
-Some licenses, called cross-licenses, go to fellow contributors.
+Legally, the collaborative works by having each contributor license their contributions to the project.
+Some licenses, called cross-licenses, go to their fellow contributors.
 Other licenses, called sublicenses, go to people outside the collaborative.
-Contributors share decisions about how to license outsiders democratically and share any proceeds from paid licenses equally.
+Contributors share decisions about how to license outsiders democratically.
+They share any proceeds from paid licensing equally.

 ## Acceptance